liedllab/gist-tutorial/README.md

 The tutorial aims to teach how to apply GIST for small molecules and proteins, with biotin-streptavidin as a showcase example.

 The current version of the manuscript is found on our GitHub page [liedlab.github.io](https://liedllab.github.io/gist/).
-The manuscript is not currently published, but is aimed at the Living Journal of Computational Molecular Science.

-As such, the tutorial is developed in line with LiveCoMS guidelines on [Paper Writing as Code Development ](https://livecomsjournal.github.io/about/paper_code/) and will be further updated in correspondence with the community.
+The tutorial is developed in line with LiveCoMS guidelines on [Paper Writing as Code Development ](https://livecomsjournal.github.io/about/paper_code/) and will be further updated in correspondence with the community.
 If you notice any issues or have suggestions, please raise them as an [Issue](https://github.com/liedllab/gist-tutorial/issues) or write up a [Pull Request](https://github.com/liedllab/gist-tutorial/pulls).

 # Repository Content